$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Solution to the optimal stopping problem

-Note that in the last equation we do not longer have explicitly the process $\{ U_t^{(-x)}, t\geq 0\}$.
-So this alternative representation of $V$ in terms of the original measure $\P$ will be useful to prove further properties of $b$ and $V$.
-We now state some basic properties of the function $b$.
+Note that in the last equality, we no longer have explicitly the process $\{ U_t^{(-x)}, t\geq 0\}$.
+This alternative representation of $V$ in terms of the original measure $\P$ will be useful to prove further properties of $b$ and $V$. \\ The next lemma describes the limit behaviour of the function $b$.